Telephone helpline

 If you would like to speak to us in a language other than English, please email us or call us and we will try to arrange support for you if we can, or suggest another organisation that may be able to help.

-You are welcome to send us an email, letter or call us at the office (full contact details are available on the contact us page) and our feedback form is also available for download if you want to give us more detailed feedback on your experiences of our service.
+You are welcome to send us an email, letter or call us at the office (full contact details are available on the contact us page).
+Also, you can fill out our online feedback form if you want to give us more detailed feedback on your experiences of our service.
+If you have any issues with this form and/or would like to request a paper copy sent to you via post, please call our enquiries number 01223 313 551 or email contact@cambridgerapecrisis.org.uk

 Any feedback we get is treated anonymously, whether it is good or bad, and helps us to improve our service.
 We do sometimes use anonymous comments in reports to our funders and supporters, so if you don’t want your comments to be used please tell us.